emperor100/Admiral-Brain/books/self-help/how-to-win-friends-and-influence-people.md

   - Any fool can try to defend his or her mistakes - and most fools do - but it raises one above the herd and gives one a feeling of nobility & exultation to admit one's mistake.
   - By fighting you never get enough, but by yielding you get more than you expected.

+### Principle 4: A Drop of honey:

+  - If your temper is aroused and you tell'em a thing or two, you will have a fine time unloading your feelings.
+But what about the other person? will he share your pleasure?
+Will your belligerent tones, your hostile attitude, make it easy for him to agree with you?
+  -